 Treating Sports Hernias

-Sally Perkins provides a guide to treating sports hernias effectively.
+Sally Perkins provides a guide for treating sports hernias effectively.

-Sports hernias (also called abdominal wall hernias) are an uncommon but painful injury in the groin area, accounting for up to 4% of all hip and groin injuries in elite soccer players.
+Sports hernias (also called abdominal wall hernias) are uncommon but painful injuries in the groin area, accounting for up to 4% of all hip and groin injuries in elite soccer players.
 The injury, which affects muscles and other tissues in the groin area) goes by several different names, including athletic pubalgia, Gilmore's groin, slap shot gut, or footballer's groin.
-The name 'sports hernia' is a misnomer because unlike other hernias, it does not form a visible bulge and does not tend to heal well with rest and other traditional recovery methods.
-In this article, we highlight the symptoms of a sports hernia and discuss the most recommended treatments for the condition.
+The term 'sports hernia' is a misnomer because, unlike other hernias, it does not form a visible bulge and does not tend to heal well with rest and other traditional recovery methods.
+This article highlights the symptoms of a sports hernia and discusses the most recommended treatments for the condition.

 Who gets a sports hernia?